Self-judgement impacts us at the vibrational level.

 2) The other powerful statement for non-judgement is “No wonder.”
 Let’s say you beat yourself up for missing a deadline at work, then you got into a fight with your friend and suddenly you can’t find your wallet.
 It’s easy to let events like this snowball into a barrage of ongoing hyper-criticism, but watch (feel) what happens when you say, “No wonder.”
 The vibration of the words, coupled with your intention to be self-forgiving, will bring forth a swell of restorative energy, clearing your focus and allowing you to see how self-criticism impacts the events that follow it.
 “No wonder” also works well in offering a compassion to others who are going through a challenging time.

 3) JOIN Dr. Michael Smith, intuitive empath, coach, healing practitioner and author for a one-time pop-up class with me on Self-Judgement.
-This is a LIVE class where you'll hear Michael and I talk about self-judgement from the spiritual perspective and he'll teach exercises to clear out old judgments and maintain a more open, self-compassionate vibration.
+This is a LIVE class (occurred on August 27, 2019, but the replay is available now) where you'll hear Michael and I talk about self-judgement from the spiritual perspective and he'll teach exercises to clear out old judgments and maintain a more open, self-compassionate vibration.

 Jeannette is the author of the novel "Diary of a Teenage Empath" and two HSP/Empath workbooks for children & teens.
 She is an Integrative Health Coach who, with her mentor Dr. Wendy Nickerson, launched the first-ever accredited HSP training program for mental health professionals.
 She leads an HSP community group in Halifax and advocates for HSPs in the mental health community.